BHARATSURYA1128/smart-static-website-aws/README.md

 The site is purely static, with no backend logic.
 ### Step 2: Created the S3 Storage Bucket
 I created a new S3 bucket with:
-- A unique name: my-first-static-website-[XYZ]
+- A unique name: bharat-surya-jithuga-portfolio
-- Region: US East (N. Virginia)
+- Region: AP south (mumbai-1)
 - Public Access: Disabled block public access
 - Static Website Hosting: Enabled